watson-developer-cloud/food-coach/README.md

    * Use GitHub to clone the repository locally

-## Setting up the Conversation service
+## Setting up the Assistant service

 1. Make sure you have logged into your Bluemix account using Cloud Foundry.
 For more information, see [the Watson Developer Cloud documentation](https://console.bluemix.net/docs/services/watson/getting-started-cf.html).

-1. Create an instance of the Conversation service in the IBM cloud:
+1. Create an instance of the Assistant service in the IBM cloud:

    ```bash
    cf create-service conversation <service_plan> <service_instance_name>